piouson/kubernetes-bootcamp/README.md

 ### Lab 12.1.
 Liveness probe

+Many applications running for long periods of time eventually transition to broken states, and cannot recover except by being restarted.
+Kubernetes provides liveness probes to detect and remedy such situations. \
 You may follow the [official _define a liveness command_ tutorial](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command) to complete this lab.

 ```sh